xperiandri/Elmish.Uno/README.md

 It’s true that static views aren’t as composable as dynamic views.
 It’s also true that at the time of writing, there are no solid, production-ready dynamic UI libraries for WPF (though there are no lack of half-finished attempts or proof-of-concepts: [Elmish.WPF.Dynamic](https://github.com/cmeeren/Elmish.WPF.Dynamic), [Fabulous.WPF](https://github.com/TimLariviere/Fabulous.WPF), [Skylight](https://github.com/gerardtoconnor/Skylight), [Uil](https://github.com/elmish/Uil)).
 Heck, it’s even true that Elmish.WPF was originally created with static views due to the difficulty of creating a dynamic UI library, as described in [issue #1](https://github.com/elmish/Elmish.WPF/issues/1).

-However, Elmish.WPF’s static-view-based solution has several unique benefits:
+However, Elmish.Uno’s static-view-based solution has several unique benefits:

 - You can use your existing XAML and MVVM knowledge (that is, the best part of MVVM – the UI bindings – without having to deal with `NavigationService`s, `ViewModelLocator`s, state synchronization, `INotifyPropertyChanged`, etc.)
 - Huge mindshare – there are tons of relevant XAML and MVVM resources on the net which can help with the UI and data binding part if you get stuck